dvreeze/yaidom/docs/yaidom-tutorial.rst

     elemBuilder.build(scope)
   }

-Here we also knew the namespaces used in the element tree, but we declared this (default) namespace only once.
+Here we also knew the namespace(s) used in the element tree, but we declared this (default) namespace only once.
 The call ``elemBuilder.build(scope)`` then recursively invokes ``parentScope.resolve(namespaceDeclarations)``, thus giving each created
 Elem its namespace scope.
 Using ElemBuilders, the danger of accidently creating namespace undeclarations is minimal, because one would have to explicitly do so instead of implicitly.